-Radio City Music Hall - When people think of Radio City Music Hall in New York City, one thing comes to mind, the fabulous Rockettes.
+Radio City Music Hall - When people think of Radio City Music Hall, one thing comes to mind, the fabulous Rockettes.
 During the holidays the Rockettes can be seen kicking their way in the Radio City Christmas Spectacular.
 Other times of the year, Radio City is famous for its top named talent who grace its stage the rest of the year.

-Madison Square Garden - Just two blocks from the hotel in Midtown Manhattan, Madison Square Garden, The World's Most Famous Arena, is located in Manhattan on Seventh Avenue between 31st and 33rd Streets.
-The Garden, as it is known, is the home of the New York Knicks, New York Rangers and the New York Liberty.
+Madison Square Garden - The World's Most Famous Arena, is located in Manhattan on Seventh Avenue between 31st and 33rd Streets.
+The Garden is the home of the New York Knicks, New York Rangers and the New York Liberty.
 It also plays host to some of the world’s greatest performers and concerts.

-Central Park Zoo - is a 6.5-acre zoo located in Central Park in New York City near the southeast corner of Central Park at 64TH Street and 5th Avenue.
+Central Park Zoo - This 6.5-acre zoo near the southeast corner of Central Park at 64TH Street and 5th Avenue.
 It is easily accessible by mass transit from anywhere in New York City.

-Bronx Zoo - is located in the Bronx, a borough of New York City, within Bronx Park.
-It is among the largest metropolitan zoos in the world, and is the largest in North America, with some 6,000 animals representing about 650 species from around the world.
-Bronx Zoo comprises 265 acres of park lands and naturalistic habitats, through which the Bronx River flows.
+Bronx Zoo - It is among the largest metropolitan zoos in the world, and is the largest in North America, with some 6,000 animals representing about 650 species from around the world.

-Intrepid Sea, Air & Space Museum Complex - The Intrepid Sea, Air & Space Museum, located in Midtown Manhattan, is a non-profit, educational institution featuring the legendary aircraft carrier Intrepid, the space shuttle Enterprise, the world’s fastest jets and a guided missile submarine.
-Through exhibitions, educational programming and the foremost collection of technologically groundbreaking aircraft and vessels, visitors of all ages and abilities are taken on an interactive journey through history to learn about American innovation and bravery.
+Intrepid Sea, Air & Space Museum Complex - The Intrepid Sea, Air & Space Museum, located in Midtown, is a non-profit, educational institution featuring the legendary aircraft carrier Intrepid, the space shuttle Enterprise, the world’s fastest jets and a guided missile submarine.

 If you are in need of a little museum therapy then be sure to visit: